Key takeaways:

 2. Make a website

-Then, as you grow, you can expand your website to have more features, like online booking, payment processing, and educational content about your services.
+As you grow, you can expand your website to have more features, like online booking, payment processing, and educational content about your services.

 You have a few options for creating your first website.
 You can do it yourself using a website builder or hire a web developer to build it for you.
 Or, get your business online in minutes with Jobber.